Data-Driven Lipschitz Continuity: A Cost-Effective Approach to Improve Adversarial Robustness: Experiments

 \subsubsection{Gradient Masking Verification}

-Previous studies suggest that the resilience of models might be unintentionally overestimated \cite{athalye2018obfuscated,carlini2019evaluating}.
+Previous studies suggest that the resilience of models might be unintentionally overestimated \citep{athalye2018obfuscated,carlini2019evaluating}.
 The proposed function in (\ref{eq:forge}) suppresses values to zero if the condition is satisfied.
 One might argue that this property could unintentionally cause obfuscated gradients, resulting in gradient attacks being unable to efficiently produce adversarial examples.
-Therefore, to verify that the proposed method does not encounter the gradient masking issue, we should conduct more experiments from the following aspects: \begin{enumerate} \item White-box attacks should be better than black-box attacks. \item Iterative attacks should have better performance than one-step attacks. \item Robust accuracy should gradually decrease to zero when the radius of $\epsilon$-ball increase. \item The modified model should defense against adversarial examples generated by the original models. \item Certified robustness that conducted by random smoothing \cite{cohen2019certified}. \end{enumerate}
+Therefore, to verify that the proposed method does not encounter the gradient masking issue, we should conduct more experiments from the following aspects: \begin{enumerate} \item White-box attacks should be better than black-box attacks. \item Iterative attacks should have better performance than one-step attacks. \item Robust accuracy should gradually decrease to zero when the radius of $\epsilon$-ball increase. \item The modified model should defense against adversarial examples generated by the original models. \item Certified robustness that conducted by random smoothing \citep{cohen2019certified}. \end{enumerate}

-The first item has been examined by AutoAttack as it involves three white-box attacks and one black-box attack.
-By compared robust accuracy shown in Table \ref{table:top_3_robustbench_cifar10}, \ref{table:top_3_robustbench_cifar100} and \ref{table:top_3_robustbench_imagenet}, the models combined with the proposed method perform better robust accuracy than the original models.
-It indicates black-box cannot produce more adversarial examples.
+AutoAttack has examined the first item, which involves three white-box attacks and one black-box attack.
+By comparing robust accuracy shown in Table \ref{table:top_3_robustbench_cifar10}, \ref{table:top_3_robustbench_cifar100} and \ref{table:top_3_robustbench_imagenet}, the models combined with the proposed method perform better robust accuracy than the original models.
+It indicates black-box attacks cannot produce more adversarial examples.

-The full experimental results for the rest of experiments can be found in the appendix.
+The full experimental results for the rest of the experiments can be found in Appendix \ref{sec:appd:masking}.
 The results demonstrate that the proposed algorithm does not violate any of the above rules and the certified robustness improves by our method across most settings.
 From the evidence, we believe that the proposed method does not encounter the gradient masking problem among different hyper-parameters and various models on CIFAR10 and CIFAR100 datasets.